 In Dream Shaping, players are able to build their own dream from scratch.
 Here players can access a library of shared assets that are designed by other players, including sound effects, character models, objects and scenery, as well as make their own from scratch.
 This mode is arguably the best and most interesting component of Dreams.

 There are an infinite number of things you can do with Dream’s tools, which include sculpting, animation, logic, AI, audio editing, and camera manipulation.
 These instruments can all be accessed in-game and have a tactile, intuitive design layout that’s sure to be welcoming to both experienced and aspiring designers.

 While Dreams can be played entirely with a Dualshock 4 controller, it also supports PlayStation Move controllers.
 Audio can be recorded and saved via the PlayStation camera’s microphone and be used in-game without the need for a computer.
 Additionally, Media Molecule has stated that Dreams will add PSVR as well as local multiplayer support at a later date.

 The Final Word

 It’s difficult to predict what players will be able to achieve with the tools Media Molecule has created.
 While this will no doubt lead to plenty of imitations of pre-existing games, we’re bound to see some new concepts and exciting projects that push the limits of Dreams’ technology.

 We’re anxious to see how the community within this game evolves and what impact it will have on the future of gaming.
 Will we one day see a Dreams creation get its own review?
 Will games made in Dreams become so popular that they end up receiving a standalone release?
 How will a product like this deal with copyright and trademark laws?

-For now, all we can do is ponder the answers to these questions as we wait for Dreams to release later this spring.
-If you already own a PS4 and need something to play while you wait for Dreams’ release, check out our list for the best PlayStation games you can play right now.
+If you already own a PS4 and need something to play while you wait for Dreams’ release, check out our list for the Best PlayStation Games you can play right now.